spinnytea/freecell/README-todo.md

   - based on the image svg so we can do it with any card (king, ace, whatever)
   - maybe use it for the whole animation for a win when a flourish
   - verify/test animation replaces after deal + undo/deal
+  - ⋯
+  - currently, flashCards just does a "peek" effect, I want to add an actual animation effect
 - TODO (4-priority) (flourish-anim) (motivation) extra pizzazz when it's a 52 card flourish
 - TODO (settings) undo limit - all, until deal, until foundation (i.e. can never bring a card off foundation, even through undo), few, once, none
 - TODO (settings) new game is always shuffled